GAN Compression: Efficient Architectures for Interactive Conditional GANs: Method

-After the ``once-for-all'' network is trained, we find the best-performing sub-network by \textit{directly} evaluating the performance of each candidate sub-network on the validation set {through two types of search methods, as mentioned below: \begin{itemize} \item Brute Force: we directly evaluate the performance of each candidate sub-network under a certain computation budget.
-Though this method will definitely return the best-performing one.
-However, this search process is rather time-consuming. \item Evolution: we include this search method since arXiv v3, which resorts to the evolution algorithm~\cite{real2019regularized} to search for the best-performing sub-network.
-This method is much more efficient (about $20\times$ faster than the brute force) and could support a much larger search space. \end{itemize}

-Since the ``once-for-all'' network is thoroughly trained with weight sharing, no fine-tuning is needed.
+After the once-for-all network is trained, we find the best-performing sub-network by \textit{directly} evaluating the performance of each candidate sub-network on the validation set through the brute-force search method under the certain computation budget $F$.
+Since the once-for-all network is thoroughly trained with weight sharing, no fine-tuning is needed.
 This approximates the model performance when it is trained from scratch.
-In this manner, we can decouple the training and search of the generator architecture: we only need to train once, but we can evaluate all the possible channel configurations without further training, and pick the best one as the search result.
+In this manner, we can decouple the training and search of the generator architecture: we only need to train once, but we can evaluate all the possible channel configurations without further training and pick the best one as the search result.
 Optionally, we fine-tune the selected architecture to further improve the performance.
-We report both variants in Section~\ref{sec:ablation}.
+We report both variants in Section~\ref{sec:quantitative-results}.